cuylerstuwe/ThumbWork/README.md

 *Other platforms also encourage some users to wax poetic on their soapbox, writing an entire essay about how they were wronged.*

-ThumbWork will allow only 80 characters per review, encouraging reviews that are easy to skim, and making these reviews easy to embed in various locations.
+ThumbWork will allow only 80 characters per review, encouraging reviews that are quick to write and easy to skim.
+A positive side effect of their short length is that they will be very easy to embed in various locations.

 ## Exclusivity